Sum rule for a Schiff-like dipole moment: The energy weighted sum rule

 Reckoning the double commutator from Eq. (\ref{doublecom}), corresponding to the transition operator (\ref{Schiff}) one obtains:

 The terms correcting the standard TRK sum rule are the expected values of the radius powers $r^2$ and $r^4$ , in the RPA ground state.
-Obviously, these corrective terms induce an additional ${\cal N}$ dependence for the energy-weighted sum rule.
-As for the left hand side of Eq.(\ref{SR1}), this can be directly calculated using the RPA output data, like energies and transition probabilities \cite{Rabura}.
-The terms from the right hand side of Eq.(\ref{SR1}) are evaluated alternatively through two distinct methods, which are briefly presented below.
+Obviously, these corrective terms induce an additional ${\cal N}$ dependence for the energy-weighted sum of the reduced dipole transition probabilities.
+In what follows we shall use the notation $EWS$ for the left side and $S({\cal N})$ for the right hand side of Eq. (\ref{SR1}). $EWS$ can be directly calculated using the RPA output data, like energies and transition probabilities \cite{Rabura}. {\it If $S({\cal N})$ has a model independent expression involving only universal constants, and the equality $EWS=S({\cal N})$ holds, one says that a sum rule is valid for the system under consideration.} Since $EWS$ is calculated by complicated many body formalisms, obeying the sum rule equation is a serious test for the proposed description.
+The terms of $S(\mathcal{N})$ were alternatively evaluated through two distinct methods: